Table of Contents

 Model Number: Q40-OE

-The QRE-4K unit is a device that extends the standard 100 meter cable length from NU to CU by an additional 100 meters.
+The QRE-4K unit is a device that extends the standard 100 meter cable length from NU to CU up to 200 meters with Cat5e, or up to 300m if CAT6/7, 23AWG cable is used.
 It is inserted in-line between the NU and CU, and requires no external power.
 The RJ45 connectors are on each side (two per side).
+Traditional Ethernet extenders will not work with QUATRA.

 The donor antennas are used to provide off-air signals to individual carrier donor input ports.
 The objective is to provide the best quality carrier signals to the NU.
 A variety of donor antennas are available from Nextivity.
 The right donor antenna choice can make the difference between a good outcome and a great outcome.
 Please refer to other antenna-specific documents for choosing the right donor antenna.